 Gluten is not in all grains, as is commonly mistaken.
 People with celiac can eat rice, potatoes, quinoa, and buckwheat.
 But they must avoid wheat, couscous, and spelt, among many others.
 Always read ingredient labels.
 If you’re out to eat and you’re unsure if something is gluten-free, skip it.

 While there may be some people who are both celiac and lactose intolerant, this is not usually the case.
-To repeat, celiac patients need only to refrain from wheat, barley and rye.
-People with celiac can consume all dairy products, meat, vegetables and fruit.
+To repeat, people with celiac need only to refrain from wheat, barley, and rye.
+People with celiac can consume all dairy products, meat, vegetables, and fruit unless they have other unrelated food allergies or intolerances unrelated to celiac.
 So there are still plenty of food options to complete a healthy diet full of variety.